Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: A Metric Space, a Graph, and a Tree

-Iterating this procedure, we find a sequence $Q^k_{\alpha_n}$ of distinct (hence, pairwise disjoint) dyadic regions at generation $k$.
-They must be contained in the ball $B(x,\epsilon+2c_4\delta^k)$, by (iv), and each of them has volume at least $c_1\delta^{Qk}$, by Ahlfors-regularity (\ref{ahlfors}).
+Iterating this procedure, we find a sequence $Q^k_{\alpha_n}$ of distinct regions at generation $k$.
+They have to be disjoint by (ii) in Christ's Theorem.
+Also, they are contained in the ball $B(x,\epsilon+2c_4\delta^k)$, by (iv), and each of them has volume at least $c_1\delta^{Qk}$, by Ahlfors-regularity (\ref{ahlfors}).
 Hence,